dan1306/btcTestnet/README.md

 Other than that you should receive a success message.

 While picking a certain address to make a transaction from, you will find the balance of that particular address below the label 'Inputs Address (Sending From):'.
 This balance is updated every minute.
-Please leave time interval of a minimum of 1 sec when going from one address to another address.
-This will prevent making more than 3 request per seocen to the API and being unable to retreive data for an unknown amount of time.
+Please leave a time interval of a minimum of 1 sec when going from one address to another address.
+This will prevent making more than 3 request per second to the API and being unable to retreive data for an unknown amount of time.

 <!-- Demonstrate A transaction  -->